-... is for the battery charge indicator (so your bike has one).
-You connect there the wire that formerly did run from the indicator light to the original regulator.
-Should your bike not have had such an indicator bulb, just keep this wire unused.
+... is for the charge control light.
+You connect there the wire that formerly did run from the control light to the original regulator.

 Sure that this control only functions with a battery present.
-Should you drive without battery but still connect the wire, you will see that the light glows a little even as the generator generates voltage.
+Should you drive without battery but still connect the wire, you will see that the light glows even as the generator generates voltage.
 So without battery, do not connect it.
-More information on the charge indicator function see here

-The battery charge indicator function is based on a transistor switch and is an additional function.
+The charge light control function is based on a transistor switch and is an additional function.
 Even if that should fail, the regulator might still be in ok working condition.
 Simple check: have the engine running, turn lights on, disconnect the battery.
 If you have bright lights the unit is ok.